The Adjectives – Gli aggettivi

 The Possessive Adjectives – Gli aggettivi possessivi

-Possessive adjectives indicate who the object belongs to or specify the relation among person:
+Possessive adjectives indicate who the object belongs to or specify the relationship among persons:

 Exception